Ordinal notation #

 Various operations (addition, subtraction, multiplication, exponentiation)

-exponents decrease to the right, but we can't state this condition until we've defined repr
+exponents decrease to the right, but we can't state this condition until we've defined repr, so we

 Instances For